huggingface/distil-whisper/README.md

 </p>

 This diverse audio dataset is paramount to ensuring robustness of Distil-Whisper to different datasets and domains.

 In addition, we use a WER filter to discard pseudo-labels where Whisper mis-transcribes or hallucinates.
 Specifically, we discard samples where the normalised WER between the Whisper pseudo-labels and the ground truth transcriptions exceeds a threshold $\lambda$.
-This improves WER performance of the downstream distilled model:
+This greatly improves WER performance of the downstream distilled model:

 <p align="center">
   <img src="https://huggingface.co/datasets/distil-whisper/figures/resolve/main/threshold.png?raw=true" width="600"/>
 </p>

+For full details on the distillation set-up and evaluation results, refer to the [Distil-Whisper paper](./Distil_Whisper.pdf).